jshamble/mdvid/readme.md

 ### viewing

-Preview any output md file with Visual studio code with the following key sequence: open the file (file.md), then "( cmd(mac) or ctrl(windows) ) + k" then press "v". the preview with youtube video thumbnails should now be located to your right.
+Preview any output md file with Visual studio code with the following key sequence: open the file (file.md), then "( cmd(mac) or ctrl(windows) ) + k" then press "v". the preview with youtube video thumbnails should now be located in the newly opened tab to your right.
 Happy Listening!

 #### Regex tested with to https://regexr.com/ and stackoverflow... includes timestamps, playlists and others... any feedback / non-working input is welcome, will update the regex as nesc.
 Wish to also preview html pages with a similar method; alas, perhaps this is not possible...